TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 We also resoldered the wires coming out ot the sensors, and made them a bit stronger hoping that we won't need to do that ever again.

-A problem was fixed in the wemos code where wr accidently copied some code twice.
+A problem was fixed in the wemos code where we accidently copied some code twice.

 ### Day 2 (Tuesday)